-Since the start of the Strategy period the rate of recycling, composting and reuse has risen from 23% to 33% of the household waste stream in 2014/15.
-In 2015/16 a recycling rate of 32% was achieved, although this figure and the borough figures at Table 16.1 remain subject to confirmation by DEFRA.
+Since the start of the Strategy period the rate of recycling, composting and reuse has risen from 23% to 31% of the household waste stream in 2017/18, although this figure and the borough figures at Table 16.1 remain subject to confirmation by DEFRA.

-The recycling and composting data reproduced in Tables 14.1, is calculated in line with the methodology previously used to calculate National Indicator 1927 and includes household waste collected for re-use, recycling and composting or anaerobic digestion.
+The recycling and composting data reproduced in Tables 14.1, is calculated in line with the methodology previously used to calculate National Indicator 192 and includes household waste collected for re-use, recycling and composting or anaerobic digestion.
 Some types of household waste as well as non-household (commercial and industrial waste) are not included in this calculation.